lalamove/konfig/README.md

 type Watcher interface {
 	// Start starts the watcher, it must not be blocking.
 	Start() error
-	// Done indicate wether the watcher is done or not Done() <-chan struct{}
+	// Done indicate whether the watcher is done or not Done() <-chan struct{}
 	// Watch should block until an event unlocks it Watch() <-chan struct{}